andreudumitro-eng/fair-poc-research/README.md

 Benchmarking of memory-hard PoW functions

-Why Argon2id (Not Equihash)?
+Why Argon2id (Not Equihash) in Current Phase?
-This research prototype uses Argon2id as the Proof-of-Work function.
+This research prototype uses Argon2id as the Proof-of-Work function during development.
 This is a deliberate research design choice, not a proposal to replace Zcash's Equihash.

 Reason	Explanation
 Simplicity	Argon2id has a simpler API, allowing focus on F-PoC logic